-- \$1.8 million in asset forfeiture funds restricted to support law enforcement training and equipment. - \$2.8 million in restricted funding for salaries and benefits of designated staff in Consumer,

-Environmental Fraud, and the Cannabis Regulation Task Force.
+- \$1.8 million in asset forfeiture funds restricted to support law enforcement training and equipment. - \$2.8 million in restricted funding for salaries and benefits of designated staff in Consumer, Environmental Fraud, and the Cannabis Regulation Task Force.

-Net county cost increased to \$98 million, a \$8 million increase from prior year to cover existing salary and benefit costs.
+In Recommended Budget, the net county cost allocation is \$98 million, an \$8 million increase from prior year to cover existing salary and benefit costs.